-1. Presence of a transit route with priority given to frequent routes.

-2. Within a school walk zone.

-3. Within a Pedestrian Priority Zone.

-4. Along a principal, minor, or collector arterial.
+1. Presence of a transit route with priority given to frequent routes 2.
+Within a school walk zone 3.
+Within a Pedestrian Priority Zone 4.
+Along a principal, minor, or collector arterial 5.
+Equity analysis 6.
+Presence of a connection to a trail or park facility

-5. Equity analysis.

-6. Presence of a connection to a trail or park facility.

-7. Along High Injury/High Risk Network.

-8. In the 6-year Transportation Improvement Program.

-9. Number of community requests.

 Many existing sidewalks in Redmond also do not meet the City's sidewalk standard or ADA requirements.
 The latter will be identified in the evaluation conducted for the ADA Transition Plan.
 Existing sidewalks that don't meet standards are often reconstructed through new development or capital projects.
 Redmond has been fortunate to have had a high level of commercial and residential development.
 Any development must pay transportation impact fees and may also be required to build infrastructure that has been identified in the City's Transportation Facilities Plan or determined to be necessary to mitigate impacts to the transportation system.
 The implementation timeline for these projects tends to be longer as it depends on new development occurring and often new development projects can take several years to construct from the time of initial application.
 As Redmond continues to grow there will be more opportunities to leverage this growth to fill gaps in the pedestrian network.
 In some cases, where sidewalks are severely damaged and new development is unlikely to occur, a capital project may be developed to reconstruct the sidewalk to current standards.
 In addition, the City's concrete crew, which was funded by the voter-approved Transportation Benefit District is also addressing smaller-scale sidewalk maintenance and gap filling.